Two-layer sharply stratified Euler fluids in three dimensions: a Hamiltonian setting: The Benjamin-Bowman structure and its reduction

-In summary, the geometric Poisson reduction procedure endows the phase space of $2$-layered configurations with a simple Poisson tensor, independent of the density of the two layers as well as other hardware parameters of the model.
-The next step is to express the Hamiltonian (i.e., the energy) of such configurations in terms of the Hamiltonian variables $({\zeta, \wit{\sigma},\wit{\tau}})$, a task we face in Section~\ref{secWNL}.
+} The next step is to express the Hamiltonian of such configurations in terms of the Hamiltonian variables $({\zeta, \wit{\sigma},\wit{\tau}})$, a task we face in Section~\ref{secWNL}.
 We can anticipate that in the 3-dimensional setting, this process is quite more involved than in its $2$-dimensional counterpart.
-However, restricting to the lowest non-trivial order in the natural asymptotic expansion yields a {\em local\/} Hamiltonian density, leading to the motion equations (see eq.\ \eqref{eqn_WNL})
+However, restricting to the lowest non-trivial order in a natural asymptotic expansion yields a {\em local\/} Hamiltonian density, leading to the motion equations \eqref{eqn_WNL}.